sgolebiewski-intel/openvino/docs/notebooks/hugging-face-hub-with-output.rst

                             kv-cache inputs and outputs in the model.
       --convert-tokenizer   Add converted tokenizer and detokenizer with OpenVINO Tokenizers
+      --library {transformers,diffusers,timm,sentence_transformers}
+                            The library on the model.
+If not provided, will attempt to infer the local checkpoint's library

 The command line export for model from example above with FP16 weights